CFCA (AM)

-Origins on 9AH
+Origins on 9AH and CKCE

-Toronto Daily Star owner Joseph E. Atkinson had an early interest in the potential of radio as a promotional device for the newspaper.
-In early 1922, the Star made arrangements with the Canadian Independent Telephone Company (CITCo) to broadcast a live concert over CITCo's experimental station, 9AH.
-On March 28, 1922, at 8 p.m., the Star made its first concert broadcast over 9AH at 450 metres (666 kHz) from CITCo's studio on the top floor of the General Electric factory at Wallace Avenue and Ward Street (close to Lansdowne Avenue and Bloor Street West).
-Performers included Luigi Romanelli's Orchestra, cellist Boris Hambourg, pianist Alberto Guerrero, and violinist Henri Czaplinski.
-The broadcast was announced, produced, and directed by Dr. Charles A. Culver of CITCo.
+Toronto Daily Star owner Joseph E. Atkinson became interested in radio in the early 1920s, seeing it as both a public service and a promotional extension of the newspaper.
+In 1922, the Star arranged with the Canadian Independent Telephone Company (CITCo) to broadcast a concert over CITCo's experimental station 9AH.

-The broadcast, one of the first of live musical entertainment in Canada, was heard by the approximately 1,000 radio hobbyists in Toronto who owned crystal radio sets as well as by an audience at the Christie Street Military Hospital, where a radio receiver had been set up, and by an audience of over 1,100 gathered at the Masonic Temple who heard the transmission on a radio receiver set up on the stage.
-The broadcast was heard as far away as Napanee, Ontario, Georgian Bay, and upstate New York.
+The first Star-sponsored broadcast took place on 28 March 1922 from CITCo's studio in the General Electric factory at Wallace Avenue and Ward Street, near Lansdowne Avenue and Bloor Street West.
+The concert included Luigi Romanelli's orchestra, cellist Boris Hambourg, pianist Alberto Guerrero and violinist Henri Czaplinski.
+Dr. Charles A. Culver of CITCo announced, produced and directed the broadcast.

-The success of the broadcast led the Star to commission a series of 19 concerts that were transmitted from April to mid-June 1922 over 9AH.
-As well, the Star, beginning April 10, 1922, broadcast a daily half-hour program at 7 p.m. on 450 metres with content varying from financial and sports bulletins, guest speakers, live music, bedtime children's stories read by a librarian, and a political bulletin telegraphed from The Star's correspondent in Ottawa.
+The broadcast was heard by radio hobbyists in Toronto, by an audience at Christie Street Military Hospital, and by more than 1,100 people gathered at the Masonic Temple, where a receiver had been set up on stage.
+Its success led the Star to sponsor a series of 19 concerts over 9AH and its successor CKCE between April and June 1922.

-The Star's radio service also became the first in Canada to broadcast a church service when it carried the Easter morning service conducted by Reverend W.A.
-Cameron at Bloor Street Baptist Church.
-Cameron would go on to broadcast Sunday morning sermons over CFCA for a decade making him one of the best known preachers in Canada.
+Beginning on 10 April 1922, the Star also sponsored a daily half-hour evening program.
+Its format included financial and sports bulletins, a guest speaker or musician, a children's bedtime story and a political bulletin telegraphed from the newspaper's Ottawa correspondent.
+The newspaper also began using radio for religious programming; on Easter morning in 1922, it carried a service from Bloor Street Baptist Church, later Yorkminster Park Baptist Church.